 - A superannuation fund under s41A.

-- The relevant time means the time at which the property first became subject to the principal trust.
+- The relevant time means the time at which the property first became subject of the principal trust.

 The following information is required: